Education Law: Public K-12

 Student Services, Rights and Responsibilities

-• Student rights and responsibilities
+• Student enrollment, absences, and truancy

 • The Family Educational Rights and Privacy Act (FERPA) and student privacy